melikos1984/redux/docs/Glossary.md

 type StoreEnhancer = (next: StoreCreator) => StoreCreator;
 ```

-A store enhancer is a higher-order function that composes a store creator to return a new, enhanced store creator.
-This is similar to middleware in that it allows you to alter the store interface in a composable way.
+store enhancer 是個 higher-order function，它 composes a store creator to 回傳一個新的, enhanced store creator。 This is similar to middleware in that it allows you to alter the store interface in a composable way。

-Store enhancers are much the same concept as higher-order components in React, which are also occasionally called “component enhancers”.
+Store enhancers are much the same concept as higher-order components in React, which are also occasionally called “component enhancers”。

-Because a store is not an instance, but rather a plain-object collection of functions, copies can be easily created and modified without mutating the original store.
-There is an example in [`compose`](api/compose.md) documentation demonstrating that.
+Because a store is not an instance, but rather a plain-object collection of functions, copies can be easily created and modified without mutating the original store。 There is an example in [`compose`](api/compose.md) documentation demonstrating that。

-Most likely you’ll never write a store enhancer, but you may use the one provided by the [developer tools](https://github.com/gaearon/redux-devtools).
-It is what makes time travel possible without the app being aware it is happening.
-Amusingly, the [Redux middleware implementation](api/applyMiddleware.md) is itself a store enhancer.
+Most likely you’ll never write a store enhancer, but you may use the one provided by the [developer tools](https://github.com/gaearon/redux-devtools)。 It is what makes time travel possible without the app being aware it is happening。 Amusingly, the [Redux middleware implementation](api/applyMiddleware.md) is itself a store enhancer。